ValarieChebet/cervical_cancer/README.md

-# Create the README content for the project
-readme_content = """
 # 🧬 Cervical Cancer Risk Prediction App

 An AI-powered, multilingual web application built with Streamlit that predicts the risk of cervical cancer based on patient input.
 It supports PDF report generation and is accessible online.